VA ‘doubling down’ to respond to Utah vet’s messy room

-SALT LAKE CITY (AP) — Acting Veterans Affairs Secretary Robert Wilkie is intervening in what he says was “unacceptable” treatment of an Army veteran in a messy room with an overflowing trash can at a Salt Lake City VA clinic.
+SALT LAKE CITY (AP) — Acting Veterans Affairs Secretary Robert Wilkie said Tuesday the messy room and long wait times provided to an Army veteran at a Salt Lake City VA clinic were “unacceptable,” and that he was intervening in the case.

-Wilkie said in a statement Tuesday that the VA was “doubling down” to make sure that treatment areas for veterans meet “strong standards.”
+The VA clinic in Utah and others across the country are “doubling down to ensure that exam rooms and other treatment areas meet VA’s strong standards,” Wilkie said in a statement.

-He also told leaders of the Utah facility to schedule the veteran for a follow-up appointment within the six months his treatment requires, instead of the 10 months the clinic said it could accommodate.
+Veteran Christopher Wilson’s April 5 treatment captured public attention last week after his father tweeted photos of his untidy room with an overflowing trash can and bits of plaster on the sink and counter.
+Wilson’s father called the room’s condition “very unprofessional, unsanitary and disrespectful.”

-Veteran Christopher Wilson’s April 5 treatment caught public attention last week after his father posted photos of the room on Twitter, calling it “very unprofessional, unsanitary and disrespectful.”
+On Tuesday morning, Wilson, who spent six years in the Army and was deployed to Iraq twice, said on Fox News’ “Fox and Friends” that he now had to wait 10 months for what was supposed to be a six-month follow-up appointment.

 Most Read Nation & World Stories